prebid/addressability-framework/mvp-spec/website-implementation.md

 Content Server and your Prebid SSO cookies.
-For this purpose, you need to update [the bootstrap](https://docs.prebid.org/dev-docs/getting-started.html) of `pbjs` with the properties `getSsoSignatures` with the call of your Addressable Content Server.
+For this purpose, you need to update [the bootstrap](https://docs.prebid.org/dev-docs/getting-started.html) of `pbjs` with the properties `getSsoSignatures` with the call of your Addressable Content Service.

 ```js
 pbjs.getSsoSignatures = function(onLoad) {